NateWr/pkp-docs/schema/index.md

 ## Extending Schemas and Forms

-Schemas can be extended by plugins to add, edit or remove the properties of an entity (see [hook](https://github.com/NateWr/pkp-lib/blob/i3594_forms/classes/services/PKPSchemaService.inc.php#L89)).
+Schemas can be extended by plugins to add, edit or remove the properties of an entity.

 I built a small [example plugin](https://github.com/NateWr/institutionalHome) to demonstrate how data can be attached to entities and then added to a form.